 |Tankor/Rhinox stands with the Maximals.|

 And it wasn’t only the fans that didn’t like the show; it was largely reported that most of the returning actors weren’t too happy with it either.
 McNeil, who enjoyed the series, had mentioned that Chalk was known to throw angry fits between recording sessions because of the directions the show took.
 Simon Furman, the writer of Marvel’s UK and US Transformers comics notable for his epic and dark storytelling, felt that the show was too dark and serious for a kid’s show.
-Despite all the negative attention, one thing that was usually agreed on is that Mainframe stepped up their game with continuing improvements to the look and movement of the show in comparison to Beast Wars.
+Despite all the negative attention, one thing that was usually agreed on is that Mainframe stepped up their game with continuing improvements to the visuals and character movements in comparison to Beast Wars.

 |The North American DVD release.|